37 degrees, a bit of sun out. New Year's Day.

 20 degrees at 2:30pm.
 Last night matched the record low of -9 degrees below set at Westover.

 William L. Sachse, Emiritus Professor of History at the University of Wisconsin, once wrote of me, "He is very much an individualist, with ideas of his own he is not afraid to express.
-I suspect that some might find him a bit trying in this respect, this was not the case with me."
+I suspect that some might find him a bit trying in this respect, though this was not the case with me."

 Paul J. Longo of Magnolia, Massachusetts deals in sports memorabilia.
 Pioneer Valley Casket is at 100 State Road in Whately about two miles north of the Antiquarian Book Center.
 Phillip Warkel is the manager.
 You can buy full page reprints of pages from the Springfield Republican suitable for framing for $25 per page, $10 for a single article.